mispy-archive/twitter_ebooks/README.md

 - Non-participating users in a mention chain will be dropped after a few tweets
 - [API documentation](http://rdoc.info/github/mispy/twitter_ebooks) and tests

 Note that 3.0 is not backwards compatible with 2.x, so upgrade carefully!
+In particular, **make sure to regenerate your models** since the storage format changed.

 ## Installation